-Country Square Footage Lease termination or Expiration Japan Approximately 5,790 Three leases which expire in May 2009, May 2010 and July 2010 Switzerland Approximately 2,884 Lease can be terminated by either party at the end of any calendar quarter upon six months' written notice France Approximately 1,240 Lease expires in December 2009 Spain Approximately 175 Lease automatically renews at the end of each six-month period
+Country Square Footage Lease termination or Expiration Japan Approximately 5,790 Three leases of which two expire in May 2010, and one expires in July 2010.
+Switzerland Approximately 2,885 Two leases expire in March and April 2010.
+The company entered into a lease agreement for 3,174 square feet effective April 2010, which expires in March 2013.
+France Approximately 450 Lease expires in November 2011, but may be cancelled at any time with a three-month notice.
+Spain Approximately 175 Lease automatically renews at the end of each six-month period.